holochain/docs-pages/src/pages/get-building/install-advanced.md

 In principle a flake implements a function that produces a set of _outputs_ from a given set of _inputs_, keeping the side-effects to an absolute minimum if not at zero.

 #### `inputs`
-As one of its named `holochain-flake`, this flake references the Holochain Github repository.
+This flake declares one input named `holochain-flake` that the Holochain Github repository.
 This input will look for a `flake.nix` in the default branch of the remote repository.
-The `versions` input of the `holochain-flake` is explicitly specified to track the _0_1_ series, which refers to Holochain's Beta 0.1 and its compatible tools.
+The `versions` input of the `holochain-flake` input is explicitly specified to track the _0_1_ series, which refers to Holochain's Beta 0.1 and its compatible tools.

 The flake follows (think inherits) the `nixpkgs` input of the `holochain-flake` input.
 This ensures that your development environment passes all the same buildinputs to the component packages, giving you very high chances to make use of our Cachix binary cache.